htn403/htn403.github.io/index.md

 ### Biography

-I am a Ph.D. student in Computer Science at [University of Southern California](https://usc.edu) (USC), advised by Prof. [Craig Knoblock](http://usc-isi-i2.github.io/knoblock/).
-Before joining USC in 2016, I earned my B.E. in Computer Science from [HCMC University of Technology](http://www.cse.hcmut.edu.vn/site/en/) (honor program) in 2015.
+Candidate in the Computer Science Department at University of Southern California (USC) in Los Angeles.
+I am working as a research assistant at the [Center of Knowledge Graphs](http://usc-isi-i2.github.io/home/), advised by Prof. [Craig Knoblock](http://usc-isi-i2.github.io/knoblock/).
+Before joining USC in 2015, I earned my B.E. in Computer Science from [HCMC University of Technology](http://www.cse.hcmut.edu.vn/site/en/) (honor program) in 2014.

-I am generally interested in machine learning, mainly focusing on techniques for knowledge graph construction.
-My current research is about semantic modeling for automatically publishing structured data sources to knowledge graphs.
+My research focuses on machine learning and AI techniques to reduce human effort in data integration.
+Particularly, I have been working on unsupervised and semi-supervised approaches for error detection and fact verification.
 More information is available on my [resume](/assets/homepage/resume.pdf).

 ### Projects